PAC-Bayes Control: Learning Policies that Provably Generalize to Novel Environments: Problem Formulation

 Importantly, we \emph{do not} assume that we have explicit descriptions of $\E$ or $\D$.
 Instead, we only assume indirect access to $\D$ in the form of a dataset $S = \{E_1, \dots, E_N\}$ of $N$ training environments drawn i.i.d. from $\D$.
 In Section \ref{sec:domain shift}, we will present an extension of our basic framework that allows us to relax this assumption and handle settings where training and test environments are drawn from different distributions.

 Let $g: \X \times \E \rightarrow \Y$ denote the robot's sensor mapping from a state $x$ and an environment $E$ to an observation $y = g(x; E) \in \mathcal{Y}$.
+Since we are interested in partially observable settings, we do not make any particular assumptions (e.g., injectivity or bijectivity) on the sensor mapping $g$.
 Let $\pi: \Y \rightarrow \U$ denote a control policy that maps sensor measurements to control inputs.
 Note that this is a very general model and can capture control policies that depend on \emph{histories} of sensor measurements (by simply augmenting the state to keep track of histories of states and letting $\Y$ denote the space of histories of sensor measurements).

 We assume that the robot's desired behavior is encoded through a cost function.
 In particular, let $r_\pi: \E \rightarrow (\X \times \U)^T$ denote the function that ``rolls out" the system with control policy $\pi$, i.e., $r_\pi$ maps an environment $E$ to the state-control trajectory one obtains by applying the control policy $\pi$ (up to a time horizon $T$).
 We will assume that the environment captures all sources of stochasticity (including random initial conditions) and the rollout function for a \emph{particular} environment is thus deterministic (we discuss the case of stochastic rollouts in Section \ref{sec:stochastic rollouts}).
 We then let $C(r_\pi; E)$ denote the cost incurred by control policy $\pi$ when operating in environment $E$ over a time horizon $T$.
 We assume that the cost $C(r_\pi; E)$ is bounded and will assume (without further loss of generality) that $C(r_\pi; E) \in [0,1]$.
 We make the following important assumption in this work.